Cat and Dog Teeth Cleaning in North Charleston, SC

 Maintaining Your Pet’s Teeth at Home

 Not all pets are created equal; some breeds are more susceptible to plaque buildup and tooth decay than others.
 However, we strongly recommend that all pet owners get into the habit of brushing their pet’s teeth every day.
 The best way to do this is to start them young.
-If you need to schedule an oral exam for your pet or need a tooth brushing demonstration, give us a call at 1-843-554-4361.
+If you need to book an oral exam for your pet or need a tooth brushing demonstration, give us a call at 1-843-554-4361 or use the online form.
 We’re always happy to help!